anoushka1405/MannMitra-new/README.md

 - 🧠 Emotion classification using pre-trained models

-- 🌐 Language detection & Hindi-to-English translation

 - 🌿 "Grounding Mode" for panic & overwhelm (with sounds, affirmations)

 - 🔒 No data storage — user privacy is respected by design

-- 🎤 Voice input and output controls for hands-free chatting
+- 🎤 Voice input and output controls for hands-free chattin

 - 🧠 Session memory to remember past conversations

 - ⬇ Option to download chat transcripts